flame-engine/flame/CONTRIBUTING.md

 ## Bug fixes
 * If you find a bug, please first report it using [Github issues](https://github.com/flame-engine/flame/issues/new).
+  * First check if there is not already an issue for it; duplicated issues will be closed.
 * Issues that have already been identified as a bug will be labelled "bug".
 * If you'd like to submit a fix for a bug, send a [Pull Request](https://guides.github.com/activities/forking/#making-a-pull-request) from your own fork, also read the [How To](#how-to) and [Development Guidelines](#development-guidelines).
 * Include a test that isolates the bug and verifies that it was fixed.